 We launched with a free screening of The Artist, kindly facilitated by a grant from Bromley Arts Council, on 26 September 2012.
 The main film was preceded by a Buster Keaton short film, Backstage, accompanied live by Laurence Panter on the grand piano.
 Over 330 people attended and we haven’t looked back since.

 Status: FILMBOX Community Cinema is a community cinema club/film society with a membership but most of our screenings are also open to the public.
 It is a ‘not-for-profit’ self-funded venture, independently co-run by staff, parent and 6th form student volunteers from Langley Park School for Boys in their spare time, together with ex-students and local residents in the London Borough of Bromley, SE London.

 The name FILMBOX was chosen by LPSB Yr12 students in July 2012, our logo was designed by Sarah Wickings, a former student of LPSB.

 FILMBOX is a member of Cinema for All (formerly the British Federation of Film Societies), Bromley Arts Council (BAC), BFI Neighbourhood Cinema (part of the BFI Audience Network) as well as part of Film Hub London.
-It is held either in Studio 609, a dedicated studio space with HD Blu-Ray projection, stereo sound and comfortable tiered upholstered seating (max 84 sold seats) or in the Performance Hall (seats 418 – for films, 500+ for theatre and concerts).
+It is held either in Studio 609, a dedicated studio theatre space with HD projection, stereo sound and comfortable tiered upholstered seating (max 84 sold seats) or in the Performance Hall (seats 418 – for films, 500+ for theatre and concerts).

-Our FILMBOX café/bar (fully licensed) opens at 7.00pm and the film programmes starts at 7.30pm and 7.45pm, with most films starting at 8pm and 8.15pm – we often precede our main feature with short films and some events have additional live music tie-ins.
+Our FILMBOX café/bar (fully licensed) opens at 7.00pm and the film programmes starts at 7.30pm and 7.45pm, with most films starting at 8pm and 8.15pm – we occasionally precede our main feature with short films and some events have additional live music tie-ins.
 Free film notes on each film are often provided.

-For information please contact LangleyFilmbox@gmail.com and follow us on Twitter @LangleyFilmbox.
+Contact us: For information please contact LangleyFilmbox@gmail.com and follow us on Twitter @LangleyFilmbox.
 We have no phone but please do not contact LPSB School Office for tickets or information about FILMBOX as we are an independent venture and they will be unable to help you.

 Please note that we are not responsible for the content of external websites.